tmcgee/esri-promise/README.md

 # esri-promise
-Very lightweight promise wrapper for asynchronous loading of [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules.
+Lightweight promise wrapper for asynchronous loading of [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules.

 This was completely inspired by and modeled after Tom Wayson's very useful library [esri-loader](https://www.npmjs.com/package/esri-loader).
 See his blog post on why this sort of thing could be useful [here](http://tomwayson.com/2016/11/27/using-the-arcgis-api-for-javascript-in-applications-built-with-webpack/).